A Complete Logic for Database Abstract State Machines: Motivating Example

 The semantics of DB-ASM rules is defined in terms of update multisets and update sets.
 More specifically, each DB-ASM rule is associated with a set of update multisets, which then ``collapses'' to a set of update sets.
-Thus, if $r$ is a DB-ASM rule of signature $\Upsilon$ and $S$ is a state of $\Upsilon$, then we associate a set $\Delta(r,S,\zeta)$ of update sets and a set $\ddot{\Delta}(r,S,\zeta)$ of update multisets with $r$ and $S$, respectively, which depend on a variable assignment $\zeta$.
+Thus, if $r$ is a DB-ASM rule of signature $\Upsilon$ and $S$ is a state of $\Upsilon$, then we associate a set $\Delta(r,S,\zeta)$ of update sets and a set $\ddot{\Delta}(r,S,\zeta)$ of update multisets with $r$ and $S$, respectively, where $\zeta$ is a variable assignment.

 Let $\zeta[x \mapsto a]$ denote the variable assignment which coincides with $\zeta$ except that it assigns the value $a$ to $x$.
-We formally define the sets of update sets and sets of update multisets yielded by DB-ASM rules in Figures~\ref{fig:set} and~\ref{fig:multiset}, respectively.
+We formally define the sets of update sets and sets of update multisets yielded by DB-ASM rules in Fig.~\ref{fig:set} and Fig.~\ref{fig:multiset}, respectively.
 Assignment rules create updates in update sets and multisets.
 Choice rules introduce non-determinism.
+Each choice rule generates a \emph{set of update sets} and a corresponding set of update multisets which contain all the different update sets and multisets, respectively, corresponding to all possible choices.
 Let rules aggregate updates to the same location into a single update by means of location operators.
 All other rules only rearrange updates into different update sets and multisets.